dharmab/bmw-f750gs-f850gs/models-and-packages.md

 - The **F850GS Adventure** (aka the GSA), which is an even more off-road focused F850GS

-All versions of the bike share the same frame and the same 853cc engine block.
+All versions of the bike share the same frame and the same 853cc engine.
 Many of the parts are the same across the models as well.

 In addition, there are two option packages available in the US: